-Please go to our Advising Hours and Information page for information about our open hours during Fall Welcome Week, September 24 - 28, 2018.
+Please visit our Advising Hours and Information page for information about our Open Hours

 Biomolecular Engineering (Bioengineering & Bioinformatics)